Guides Lifting Straps Training Equipment

 In case of closed-loop straps, do the same as with the lasso type but wrap them only once.

-Step 4: Do the exercise
+Step 4: Do the Exercise

 Now you are ready to start lifting.
 After you have finished a set, just make your grip loose and the straps will let your wrists out.
-Repeat the same steps before every set and soon you will do that automatically.

 WARM BODY COLD MIND Lasso Lifting Wrist Straps